SystemsApproach/tcpcc/design.rst

 described in the next two chapters assume routers silently tail-drop packets when their buffers are full.

-Historically, a host-centric approach has been implemented in the transport layer—usually by TCP, or by some other transport protocol with TCP-like congestion control, such as DCCP (datagram congestion control protocol) or QUIC (a relatively recent transport protocol designed for HTTP-based applications).
-However, it is also possible to implement congestion control in the application itself.
-DASH (Dynamic Adaptive Streaming over HTTP) is an example of this; in fact it can be viewed as a combination of congestion control in the transport layer (since it runs over TCP) and the application layer.
+Historically, the host-centric approach has been implemented in the transport layer—usually by TCP, or by some other transport protocol that mimics TCP's algorithm, such as DCCP (datagram congestion control protocol) or QUIC (a relatively recent transport protocol designed for HTTP-based applications).
+However, it is also possible to implement congestion control in the application itself. *DASH (Dynamic Adaptive Streaming over HTTP)* is an example, although it is best viewed as a combination of congestion control in the transport layer (since it runs over TCP) and the application layer.
 Based on measured network performance, the server that is streaming video to a client switches among a range of different video encodings, thus changing the rate at which data is sent into the HTTP stream.
 In effect, TCP tries to find a sustainable bandwidth for the flow, and then the application adapts its sending rate to fully leverage that rate without sending more data than can be sustained under the current network conditions.
 Primary responsibility for congestion control falls to TCP, but the application aims to keep the pipe full while also maintaining a good user experience.

-.. moved DASH to ch7

 Window-Based versus Rate-Based